Copyright © 2006-2010 Davor Ocelic

 Let's run the klist command to inspect our ticket cache (run this command under your regular, non-privileged username).
 As one might guess, since we did not obtain any tickets yet, the cache will be empty:

-klist -5f
+klist -f

 klist: No credentials cache found (ticket cache FILE:/tmp/krb5cc_0)

-klist -5fTicket cache: FILE:/tmp/krb5cc_1000 Default principal: mirko@SPINLOCK.HRValid starting Expires Service principal 11/22/06 22:30:36 11/23/06 08:30:33 krbtgt/SPINLOCK.HR@SPINLOCK.HRrenew until 11/23/06 22:30:34, Flags: FPRIA
+Valid starting Expires Service principal 11/22/06 22:30:36 11/23/06 08:30:33 krbtgt/EXAMPLE.COM

 If you remember the story from the beginning, you will recognize the

-"krbtgt" to be the Ticket-granting Ticket.
+" to be the Ticket-granting Ticket.

-"renew until..." line.
-The meanings of each flag letter are not
+The meanings of each flag letter produced

 important at this stage, but long-term it is useful to get into the

-habit of using -f, and the flags descriptions can be
+, and the flag descriptions can be

-looked up in the klist(1) manpage.
+looked up in the manpage klist(1).

 All great.
-Let's run kdestroy to terminate
+Let's run kdestroy

 the ticket now.